girmaymerkebu/Machine-Learning-Enabled-Wi-Fi-Saturation-Sensing-for-Fair-Coexistence-in-Unlicensed-Spectrum/README.md

 2. M. Girmay, V. Maglogiannis, D. Naudts, A. Shahid, and I. Moerman, "Coexistence Scheme for Uncoordinated LTE and WiFi Networks Using Experience Replay Based Q-Learning" in Sensors, vol. 21 (6977), 2021, doi: 10.3390/s21216977.

 # Contact
-If you need any further details about the dataset, then you can contact at merkebutekaw.girmay@ugent.be or adnan.shahid@ugent.be
+If you need any further details about the dataset, then you can contact merkebutekaw.girmay@ugent.be or adnan.shahid@ugent.be